Fujifilm X100V vs Sony ZV-1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X100V and Sony Cyber-shot ZV-1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the X100V and the ZV-1 are recent models that are part of the current product line-up.
 The X100V replaced the earlier Fujifilm X100F, while the ZV-1 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X100V and ZV-1 can be found, respectively, in the Fujifilm X100V Manual (free pdf) or the online Sony ZV-1 Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X100V or the Sony ZV-1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.